 The City has not adopted a numerical significance threshold for assessing impacts related to GHG emissions.
-Nor have the SCAQMD, CARB, or any other state or regional agency adopted a numerical significance threshold for assessing GHG emissions that is applicable to the project.
+Nor have the SCAQMD, CARB, or any other state or regional agency adopted a numerical significance threshold for assessing GHG emissions that is applicable to the proposed project.
+This is due, in part, to the global scale of climate change challenges attributable to atmospheric levels of GHGs.
+The City is not aware of a reliable and widely adopted method of determining whether a specific quantity of annual GHGs generated by a particular land use project could have an incremental significant environmental impact.
+The impact is cumulative in nature, and thus is better addressed through a framework that aims at large-scale reductions in GHG emissions at a macro level of a state, region, nation or globally.
 As discussed above, the SCAQMD has an interim GHG significance threshold of 10,000 MTCO2eq per year for stationary source/industrial projects where SCAQMD is the lead agency.
-However, this SCAQMD interim GHG significance threshold is not applicable to the project as the project is a nonpolluting light industrial development and the City of Signal Hill is the lead agency.
-Since there is no applicable adopted or accepted numerical threshold of significance for GHG emissions, the methodology for evaluating the project's impacts related to GHG emissions focuses on its consistency with statewide, regional, and local plans adopted for the purpose of reducing and/or mitigating GHG emissions.
+However, this SCAQMD interim GHG significance threshold is not applicable to the project as the project is a nonpolluting light industrial development that is not classified as a stationary source of air pollution or GHGs, and the City of Signal Hill is the lead agency.
+15 Since there is no applicable adopted or accepted numerical threshold of significance for GHG emissions, the methodology for evaluating the project's impacts related to GHG emissions focuses on its consistency with statewide, regional, and local plans adopted for the purpose of reducing and/or mitigating GHG emissions.
 This evaluation of consistency with such plans is the sole basis for determining the significance of the project's GHG-related impacts on the environment.

-Notwithstanding, for informational purposes, the analysis also calculates the amount of GHG emissions that would be attributable to the project using recommended air quality models, as described below.
+Notwithstanding, for informational purposes, the analysis also calculates the amount of GHG emissions that would be attributable to the project using recommended air quality models quantitative tools, as described below.
 The primary purpose of quantifying the project's GHG emissions is to satisfy State CEQA Guidelines Section 15064.4(a), which calls for a good-faith effort to describe and calculate emissions.
 However, the significance of the project's GHG emissions impacts is not based on the amount of GHG emissions resulting from the project.